-Many argue that vertical schools will increase congestion in the cities.
+Many argue that they will increase congestion in the cities.
 This is a particular problem for schools built near the CBDs.
 Such areas already see high footfall due to workers commuting to their offices.
 Adding thousands of students to that mix may create chaos for public transport and lead to overcrowding on the ground.

 That’s an entirely different prospect.
 It’s also one that requires the implementation of strict evacuation procedures.
 Unfortunately, you can’t guarantee that young children will follow such procedures.

 Finally, there’s the issue of outdoor time.
 Vertical schools incorporate all of a school’s facilities in one building.
 That includes recreational areas and other spaces that led students outside.
-Some vertical schools remedy this via the use of their rooftops.
+Some remedy this via the use of their rooftops.
 But the fact remains that students in such schools will spend less time outside.

 Possible Safety Issues

 Several high-rise buildings have also experienced issues with their glass shattering and falling.
 In May 2017, a glass panel fell from the top storey of a high-rise in Sydney.
-Luckily, it didn’t cause any injuries.
+Luckily, it did not cause any injuries.
 But it’s also not an isolated incident.
 There have been several cases of glass falling from high-rise buildings in Australia.
 In this case, the use of compliant glass usually solves the problem.
 Safetyline Jalousie’s louvre windows offer a good alternative to the glass panels that can cause major injury.

 Now, combine this with another issue.
 Namely, falls from high buildings.
 The loss of a glass panel creates a huge open space.
-Children in the building are at immediate risk, especially if they’re too young to recognise the danger.
+Children in the building are at immediate risk, especially if they are too young to recognise the danger.
 Moreover, the use of non-compliant windows also presents a similar risk.
 If a window opens too far near the top storeys of a high-rise building, you create a serious risk for children.

-It’s a design challenge.
+It is a design challenge.
 But it’s one that architects and designers can rise to.

 But such schools still face the same issues as any high-rise building.
 The use of compliant building products is a must to ensure the safety of students.